reddyAnkitha/SupportIQ/README.md

 cd SupportIQ
 ```

-Because SupportIQ is a static GitHub Pages dashboard, it can be opened using a local web server.
+Because SupportIQ is a static GitHub Pages application, it can be run using a local web server.

 If Python is installed, run: